-Most polished concrete floors use existing concrete floors, so the price depends entirely on the polishing process which is relatively complicated.
+Most polished concrete floors use existing concrete floors, so the price depends entirely on the relatively complicated polishing process.
 Naturally, if you need to lay down a new concrete layer, it will cost more.
 The price also depends on the area as there are certain fixed costs you will have to pay.
-Typically, prices vary from $4 a square foot up to $8 a square foot, though you can spend more for elegant finishes.
-Pricewise, it is similar to bamboo flooring, so it also gets 9 out of 10.
+Typically, prices vary from $4 a square foot up to $8 a square foot, though you can spend more on elegant finishes.
+Pricewise, is similar to bamboo flooring, so it also gets 9 out of 10.

 ORGANIC, NATURAL MATERIALS VS SYNTHETIC

 Bamboo is a fast-growing grass and a member of the Poaceae family of true grasses.
 Large Bamboos look very much like trees and are often referred to as “bamboo trees,” though they are grasses.
 Whatever you want to call it, there is no disputing that it is entirely natural.
-If you are looking for an environmentally-friendly, natural flooring material, then you can’t do better than bamboo, It scores 10 out of 10.
+If you are looking for environmentally friendly, natural flooring material, you can’t do better than bamboo; it scores 10 out of 10.

 Of course, concrete isn’t organic.
 However, it does use natural and abundant materials.
-As we have pointed out, manufacturing concrete is harmful to the environment, though most polished concrete floors make use of the same structural concrete that forms the existing subfloors.
-After much deliberation and discussion, we are awarding it a score of 5 out of 10 for this comparison.
+As we have pointed out, manufacturing concrete is harmful to the environment, though most polished concrete floors use the same structural concrete that forms the existing subfloors.
+After much deliberation and discussion, we award it a score of 5 out of 10 for this comparison.

 NATURAL VARIATION IN THE GRAIN – LOOK AND FEEL

-As you are now aware, bamboo is a grass rather than a hardwood.
+As you are now aware, bamboo is grass rather than hardwood.
 So, unlike wood, it doesn’t have growth rings.
-Wood grain is created by the growth rings which occur due to the variation in wood color and texture produced by differences in its seasonal growth.
-However, bamboo is fibrous in nature, and this provides it with a highly attractive natural grain that is different from hardwood yet looks and feels at least as good.
+Woodgrain is created by the growth rings, which occur due to the variation in wood color and texture produced by differences in its seasonal growth.
+However, bamboo is fibrous in nature, and this provides it with a beautiful natural grain that is different from hardwood yet looks and feels at least as good.
 You will never find two identical bamboo planks, so every bamboo floor is unique.
 We score it 10 out of 10.

-You can produce an extensive variety of finishes to a polished concrete floor and create large areas without any repeating patterns.
+You can produce a wide variety of finishes to a polished concrete floor and create large areas without repeating patterns.
 But, as attractive as they are, they entirely lack any natural variation.
 Because you can create a concrete floor devoid of repeating patterns, it scores 5 out of 10 in this category.

 EASE OF INSTALLATION

-If you have a concrete subfloor, you should be able to polish the surface yourself, and the video below shows how you can do so.
-However, as you will see from the video, this can be a little difficult, and most people would prefer using a specialist contractor.
-If you need to pour additional concrete before polishing, it isn’t usually a job you can do yourself; you will also need to let it set for several days before you can start polishing it.
+If you have a concrete subfloor, you should be able to polish the surface yourself.
+However, this can be a little difficult, and most people would prefer using a specialist contractor.
+If you need to pour additional concrete before polishing, it isn’t usually a job you can do yourself; you will also need to let it sit for several days before you can start polishing it.
 Overall, we award it 6 out of 10 for ease of installation.

 EASE OF MAINTENANCE